KxSystems/docs/docs/wp/java-api/index.md

 <i class="far fa-hand-point-right"></i>
 [_Building Real-time Tick Subscribers_](../building_real_time_tick_subscribers.pdf) regarding the above vanilla setup

-Of interest in this whitepaper are the Java publisher and subscriber processes.
+Of interest in this white paper are the Java publisher and subscriber processes.
 As the kdb+ tick system is very widely used, both of these kinds of processes are highly likely to come up in development tasks involving kdb+ interfacing.

 ### Test tickerplant and feedhandler setup